 We get asked a lot around here when we talk about the realities of the vagina why, then, any vagina-owning folks at all might enjoy intercourse or other vaginal entry or why some do or can reach orgasm that way.
 So, let’s review.

 Remember all those parts that came before this: all those nerve endings in the perianal region?
 The internal clitoris?
 The perineal sponge?
 The urethral sponge or G-spot?
-When there is pressure inside the vagina – in more a wide way than longways – be it with a penis, with fingers, with a sex toy, that can put pressure on all those other parts.
+When there is pressure inside the vagina – in more a wide way than longways – be it with a penis, fingers or a sex toy, that can put pressure on all those parts, and when that happens is usually when people who do experience orgasm with vaginal sex will orgasm that way.
 Same goes for pressure on the mons or outer labia.
 And that's all the more likely when a person is very aroused and all that erectile tissue of the clitoris is puffed up.
 Depending on the position someone is in for sexual activity that involves vaginal entry, too, that can put additional pressure or friction on the external clitoris.
 Just like you're (hopefully) thinking now of the brain, the genitals and other body parts as pretty impossible to consider as totally separate places when it comes to sex, so it goes for the vagina and all of the other parts that are around it.